tmjonker/PasswordManager/README.md

 # Password Manager

-This is a project utilizing the Google Tink library.
-I made this to experiment with encryption and to get a feel for incorporating more inheritance and polymorphism into my work.
-Right now, the program will allow you to create a new user and then log in as that user.
-When you create a new user, that user is assigned a unique identifier which corresponds with the total number of accounts that have been established.
-The program then encrypts your password and stores it in a HashMap that contains all active Users of the program.
-The HashMap is then serialized and stored as a .pm file on your computer.
-The keyset that was used to encrypt your password is also stored on your computer (this isn't ideal.
-Ideally, you would probably want to store this on a server somewhere).
-When you login, the HashMap object is loaded along with the stored Keyset.
-The password associated with the username that is typed in is compared to the encrypted password that was stored on the computer to see if there's a match.
-The passwords that you store for websites, email, etc. will be stored in a similar manner.
-The unique identifier for the user that you created will be used to link up with the website/email/etc passwords that you store.
-Everything is done locally.

-Soon, you will be able to store website and application credentials.

 ## Description

-Coming soon.
+This is a basic password manager.
+It allows you to create multiple users, in case you and you significant other want to store your passwords separately.
+When you log in, you have the ability to add passwords to your local password database.
+Currently, you have the ability to create passwords for WEBSITES, APPLICATIONS, OR GAMES.
+Once you create a password it is encrypted and stored in an encoded file on your hard drive in the /user folder that is created when you first run the program.
+No decrypted password information is stored on your computer.
+All of the passwords that you create are linked to your user profile.
+If a different user logs in, they will not be able to access your passwords.
+This program uses Google Tink AES-GCM encryption for all passwords.

 ## Getting Started